 Now, winter weather and snow scenes may look super pretty and dreamy in photos especially on Instagram, but in reality, winter is very harsh weather to experience.
 Coming from Singapore where it’s summer all year round, winter is a season I experience only in short bouts while travelling.
 Other than the possibility of falling sick from the weather, the physical body goes through changes from being exposed to the cold.
-If you’re not well-prepared for winter, your suffering will intensify.
+If you’re not well-prepared for the cold, your suffering in winter will intensify.

 Don’t wait till your skin starts peeling and cracking before you scramble to find proper skincare at the shops.

 But which part of the body do you have to moisturize for winter?
 Is it just the limbs?
 In this post, I share the areas that are easily overlooked when you’re packing skincare toiletries for winter.